 - Prioritize federal funding assistance to make the plan a reality; and

 - Link transportation planning with safety and security, economic growth, environmental protection, growth management, and quality of life goals for the region.

-Further information on the NJTPA and the planning process it oversees is available in the NJTPA Board of Trustees handbook (pdf) and the online Citizen's Guide.
+Further information on the NJTPA and the planning process it oversees is available in the NJTPA Board of Trustees handbook (pdf) and the Brief Guide to NJTPA Planning.